Kosmosaik/ProgressCrawl/docs/ROADMAP.md

 -   Enterable locations (mini-zones / zones in zone)
 -   Persistent POIs (opened = opened)
 -   Transition system (zone ↔ location)
+-   POI interactions: Rewards/Loot, puzzles, traps, unlocking new regions in the zone.
 -   New biome type with its own spawn tables and terrain generation (not decided which biome yet).

 ### Done when